Updated May 2023

 What Is A Squatter?

-Unfortunately, there is no single definition because squatters can arise in a few different ways, and each is unique.
+Defining who qualifies as a squatter isn’t always easy, but it is important.
+While there is no single definition because squatters can arise in a few different ways, grasping each unique situation will make you a better landlord.

 - Someone who breaks into or enters a vacant property and begins living there